mocolansrawung/go-game-of-life/README.md

 # Game of Life in Go

 This is a Go implementation of Conway's Game of Life.
 It includes functionality for creating and evolving a grid of cells according to the rules of the game.
-The project is organized with clean code principles and utilizes interfaces for better OOP design.

 ## Table of Contents